Syringopais temperatella: Ecology

 The larvae feed on Hordeum, barley, and Triticum, wheat, species.
 It has also been found more rarely on oats, Avena sativa.
 They are thought to likely be native to grassy places in degraded oak woodland habitat, and mountain steppe in rocky places, but to have adapted to human grain fields over the ages.

 The caterpillars mine the leaves of their host plant.
-The mine starts at the leaf-tip, and may occupy the entire width of the blade.
-Most frass is deposited in the lower part of the mine.
 After hatching in the early summer, the young larvae feed for a while before entering the soil, spinning a special cocoon called a "cyst", and entering summer diapause.
 Mining larvae can be found in winter and early spring.
 Pupation and overwintering takes place in the soil.

 The imagoes, the adults, have a very weak flight ability, and flutter low among the grasses.
 They are active day and night in May in southern Turkey.
 Adult moths are active from late spring to early summer in Cyprus.
 The males have been observed feeding diurnally on the nectar of clover, Trifolium, flowers.
 Both males and females have been observed on clover in Israel, with four times as many females appearing than males.
 There is a single annual generation.
 The eggs are laid in the soil before the heat of summer, with females laying 50-120 eggs each on or in the soil.